LogtalkDotOrg/logtalk.org/_pages/tools.md

 ## Lint checker

-Although not technically a developer tool, it is worth mentioning the Logtalk compiler lint checks as they contribute to earlier detection and warning of source code issues.
+Although not technically a developer tool, it is worth mentioning the Logtalk extensive compiler lint checks as they contribute to earlier detection and warning of source code issues, helping the user in writing working code.
 Lint checks include:

 -   Missing directives (including scope, meta-predicate, dynamic, discontiguous, and multifile directives)
 -   Duplicated directives